digitaldrummerj/digitaldrummerj.me/content/posts/draft/2021/11/120321-cypress-code-coverage.md

 1. Installed the Cypress Code Coverage plugin
 1. Added instrumentation dependencies of istanbul and nyc
-1. Added an extra webpack config to call istanbul to instrument your code
+1. Added an extra webpack config to call bag el-plugin to instrument your code
 1. Change the Angular build to use ngx-build-plus
 1. Confgure the Cypress Code Coverage plugin
 1. Run the tests and generate the code coverage reports
 1. Review the code coverage report

-In our next article in our code coverage series, we will add the running of the code coverage report to your automated builds.
+In our next article in our code coverage series, we will add the running of the code coverage report to TeamCity builds.